-The applicant's request to develop 206 multifamily units on the subject parcel has outlined the development approvals, including PPS and SDPs, for the overall area of the CDP have not exceeded the capacity established with CDP-8309 and its subsequent revisions
+The applicant is requesting to develop 206 multifamily units on the subject parcel.
+The applicant has outlined that development approvals, including preliminary plans of subdivision and specific design plans, for the overall area of the CDP have not exceeded the capacity established with CDP-8309 and its subsequent revisions.

 The Villages of Marlborough is subject to a Master Agreement for Recreational Facilities recorded in Liber 7647 at folio 192, which sets forth the recreational facilities required to satisfy the mandatory dedication requirement for the Villages of Marlborough.
-It should be noted that the recreational facilities as part of the master agreement; do not include those facilities previously constructed on Parcel O. Parcel O previously operated as the Marlborough Country Club, a private club having membership fees.
-Since the proposed DUs are within the capacity established with the approved CDP, the mandatory parkland dedication requirements of Section 24-135 of the Subdivision Regulations have been satisfied for the units proposed with this application.
+It should be noted that the recreational facilities as part of the master agreement do not include those facilities previously constructed on Parcel O. Parcel O previously operated as the "Marlborough Country Club," a private club having membership fees.
+Since the proposed dwelling units are within the capacity established with the approved CDP, staff finds that the mandatory parkland dedication requirements of Section 24-135 of the Subdivision Regulations have been satisfied for the units proposed with this application.

-Subsequent to the approval of a new SDP and prior to issuance of permits for the development of Parcel O, the applicant should file a minor final plat of subdivision to reflect the applicable development approvals and remove reference to the Marlborough Country Club clubhouse on the subject site.
+Subsequent to the approval of a new specific design plan and prior to the issuance of permits for the development of Parcel O, the applicant should file a minor final plat of subdivision to reflect the applicable development approvals and remove reference to the Marlborough Country Club Clubhouse on the subject site.
 There are no other subdivision issues at this time.

-f.
-Special Projects-The Planning Board reviewed this CDP in accordance with Section 27-521(a)(7) of the Zoning Ordinance, which states that:

-(7) The staging of development will not be an unreasonable burden on available public facilities.
+- f.
+Special Projects-In a memorandum dated January 17, 2018 (Mangalvedhe to Irminger), the Special Projects Section has reviewed this CDP in accordance with Section 27-521(a)(7) of the Zoning Ordinance, which states that: - (7) The staging of development will not be an unreasonable burden on available public facilities.